StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

     /// @notice escrow balance of owner
     /// @dev assigned to the zero address are considered invalid, and this
     ///   function throws for queries about the zero address.
-    ///   in case of escrow contract,
-    ///       recommend returning the buyer's token balance.
-    ///       used for backward compatibility with ERC20 standard.
     /// @param
     ///   - _owner: An address for whom to query the balance
-    /// @return amount of current escrow account balance. can be seller's token or buyer's token function balanceOf(address account) public view returns (uint256);
+    /// @return amount of current escrow account balance.
+    ///   - in case of escrow contract, it can be seller's token or buyer's token for backward compatibility with ERC20 standard.
+    ///   - in case of seller/buyer contract, same as other ERC20 standard.
+    function balanceOf(address account) public view returns (uint256);